CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 6.10.Ti=Amendments and Waivers

-6.10.sec=Except as set forth in Subsection 1.2(b) of this Agreement, any term of this Agreement may be amended, terminated or waived only with the written consent of the Company, and (i) the holders of at least [specify percentage] of the then-outstanding Shares, or (ii) for an amendment, termination or waiver effected prior to the Initial Closing, Purchasers obligated to purchase [specify percentage] of the Shares to be issued at the Initial Closing.
+6.10.sec=Except as set forth in Subsection 1.2(b) of this Agreement, any term of this Agreement may be amended, terminated or waived only with the written consent of the Company, and (i) the holders of at least {6.10.Var1} of the then-outstanding Shares, or (ii) for an amendment, termination or waiver effected prior to the Initial Closing, Purchasers obligated to purchase {6.10.Var2} of the Shares to be issued at the Initial Closing.
 Any amendment or waiver effected in accordance with this Subsection 0 shall be binding upon the Purchasers and each transferee of the Shares (or the Common Stock issuable upon conversion thereof), each future holder of all such securities, and the Company.

 6.11.Ti=Severability